by ProcureDeskLast Updated : Nov-20-2020

 There are pros and cons to both approaches.
 For example, having a contract management function within Procurement helps increase collaboration with the procurement team and faster turnaround for contract review.
 On the flip side, if there are not many contracts to review, you cannot utilize that resource optimally.

 We suggest discussing with your chief legal officer to find the optimal model which works for everyone.

-Nothing works better in selling the procurement value to your organization than the spend visibility and hence we strongly recommend that you should have a data analytics and reporting function which is responsible for the following
+Nothing works better in selling the procurement value to your organization than the spend visibility.
+Hence, we strongly recommend that you have a data analytics and reporting function responsible for the following.

-Generally, this responsibility is with strategic sourcing team to identify saving opportunities and executing it, but sourcing team is generally busy executing the opportunities and they generally don’t have time to mine the data to find more opportunities.
+Generally, this responsibility is with the strategic sourcing team to identify saving opportunities and execute them.
+Still, the sourcing team is usually busy managing the opportunities, and they generally don’t have time to mine the data to find more opportunities.

-Think of this as a sales function, you have inside sales team working on identifying and qualifying new sales opportunities and then you have a field sales team which is responsible for taking those opportunities forward.
+Think of this as a sales function.
+You have an inside sales team working on identifying and qualifying new sales opportunities, and then you have a field sales team responsible for taking those opportunities forward.

-By ensuring that you have a different individual working on identifying saving opportunities, the sourcing team can be more efficient in executing those saving opportunities.
+By ensuring that you have a different individual identifying saving opportunities, the sourcing team can be more efficient in executing those.

-It talks about the four aspects of any good procurement team, we have covered some of these sections in detail and we will cover the rest in the following sections.
+It talks about the four aspects of any good procurement team, we have covered some of these sections in detail, and we will cover the rest in the following areas.
 Here are some suggested readings

 The goal of this exercise is to align your team and resources based on the requirements of your stakeholders